What to Expect When Getting Your Braces Removed

 It’s a good idea to book in with your dentist and a hygienist in the weeks following the removal of your braces so they can check for any dental issues and carry out any necessary cleaning.

-The orthodontist will schedule follow-up appointments to monitor your progress.
+The orthodontist will schedule follow-up appointments every few months to monitor your progress.
 It’s important to prioritise these to ensure your orthodontic treatment is successful in the long run.

 If you’ve moved home since your treatment (or plan to), that’s nothing to worry about.
 At Hampstead Orthodontics, we’re used to taking on clients whose treatment is in progress or in the follow-up stage.
 We’ll get all the details we need from your previous orthodontist, ready for a smooth transition.